 Pay and benefits

 Doing this type of work is similar to working in a nursing home, with the big difference being that there are only four residents.
 Most people find this to be the biggest benefit, being able to develop one-on-one relationships with our residents.
-Our staffing team is working on a comprehensive compensation benefits package, including paid time off (PTO) for all staff and group health insurance for full-time workers.
+Our staffing team is working on a competitive benefits package, including paid time off (PTO) for all staff and group health insurance for full-time workers.
 Please contact Amber Rolewicz, our House Manager, for more information at firstname.lastname@example.org

 Night shift: 10:30 pm to 6:30 am

 Are you a night owl?
 The overnight awake person has a big responsibility but also a quiet, self-directed work time.
 There will be hourly bed checks with hands-on cares with the residents, and the daily laundry to do.
 If there is an emergency or a need for another hand, a second staffer will be in bed in the staff room on a sleeping shift.
 This position is perfect for a student or someone who may work during the day and can afford a bit of interrupted sleep if needed.

 Granite House will be staffed 24 hours a day with two people at all times, with additional staff during the day as needed for tasks, activities, and events.

 As the day winds down, our residents will be able to enjoy a soothing and stimulating hydrotherapy session in our spa tub or roll-in shower after dinner.
 Both areas have a ceiling lift to safely transfer them to and from their wheelchair.
 At bedtime, staffers will follow the individual routines for each resident to get them dressed and ready for bed.
 Family members may stop by for a visit and enjoy some quality time together in one of our private gathering places.